benwerd/technology-assessment/Rubric.md

 - What are the _formal_ alternatives to this vendor? (i.e., who else is offering a product that solves this problem?)
 - What are the _informal_ alternatives to this vendor?
 (What else could you do to solve the problem other than a direct technology solution?)
+- Why did you select this vendor over the available formal and informal alternatives?

 ### Suitability